 Is your group looking for entertaining and informative talks on growing older?
-Below are three of my most popular talks.
+Here is one I recently gave, “Aging in Place,” for Raleigh Village East via Zoom.

 Living to the Edge of the Frame, Even as the Frame Narrows As we age, our physical abilities may decline.
 However, our life need not become smaller.
 How do we continue to live a full life, even as the size of our frame decreases?
 This presentation will feature stories of local people in their 70s, 80s and 90s, who are doing just that — as a way to expand the imagination of those in the audience.